Get Started with a Free Water Consultation

 Should Everyone Have a Water Test?

 If you use city water, you get the benefits of a treated water supply.
 That treatment often involves chemicals such as chlorine.
-Although chlorinated water is generally safe to drink, it might carry lingering unpleasant tastes and odors–almost like you’re drinking pool water.
-In addition, municipal water treatment can’t address anything that happens as water travels to your house, which means that certain issues (such as copper contamination from your pipes) remain unaddressed.
-That means city water users should have water tests.
+Although chlorinated water is generally safe to drink, it might carry lingering unpleasant tastes and odors.
+In addition, municipal water treatment can’t address anything that happens as water travels to your house, which means that certain issues remain unaddressed.
+There also may be not-yet-regulated water problems, as noted above.
+As such, city water users should still have water tests.

 What about well-water users?
-Well-water testing, too, is important because this water source isn’t managed or treated by a municipality, which means that well-water users might be dealing with different contaminants.
+Well water testing is important because this water source isn’t managed or treated by a municipality, which means that well water quality is fully the responsibility of the homeowner.
 For example, while well-water users likely won’t have to worry about chlorine, they may have issues with arsenic, lead, nitrates and other contaminants.

 Simply put, everyone should have a water test.